zachnicoll/immortal-night-stock-analyser/README.md

 Beautiful Soup - type 'pip install bs4' into Windows Command Prompt to install this package.
 MatPlotLib - type 'pip install matplotlib' into Windows Command Prompt to install this package.
 Numpy - type 'pip install numpy' into Windows Command Prompt to install this package.
+Requests - type 'pip install requests' into Windows Command Prompt to install this package.

 Once these packages have been installed, simply run the program with Python and enjoy :)